A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Applications

 Now by finiteness of the graded-barcodes, the set of matchings between $ \B(F)$ and $ \B(G)$ is finite.
 Hence, we can extract from $(\sigma_n)$ a constant sequence, say $(\sigma_{\varphi(n)})$.
 Applying lemma 4.1 and making $n$ going to infinity, we see that $\sigma := \sigma_{\varphi(0)}$ is an $\varepsilon$-matching between $ \B(F)$ and $ \B(G)$.

 \end{pf}

 \begin{remark} One must observe that in the case of persistence modules, the interleaving distance is \emph{not} closed.
 There exists some ephemeral modules at distance 0 from 0 : consider the one parameter persistence module $\kk^{\{0\}}$ (keeping notations of section 5.2).
-To avoid this issue, Chazal, Crawley-Boevey and de Silva introduced the observable category of persistence modules $\text{Obs}(\Pe(\R))$ in \cite{Chaz16}.
+To avoid this issue, Chazal, Crawley-Boevey and de Silva introduced the observable category of persistence modules $\text{Obs}(\Pe(\kk_\R))$ in \cite{Chaz16}.
+It is defined as the quotient category of $\Pe(\kk_\R)$ by the full sub-category of ephemeral persistent modules, which has objects $M\in \Pe(\R)$ such that $M(s<t)=0$ for every $s<t \in \R$.
+By construction, the interleaving distance on $\Pe(\kk_\R)$ induces a closed metric on $\text{Obs}(\Pe(\kk_\R))$.
+Note that this construction has since been generalized by the first author in \cite{BerPetit}.

 \end{remark}